-If you are interested in learning more about canning she has a free beginners course available!
-And, a great introductory blog post here.
+If you are interested in learning more about canning, she has a free beginners course available!
+And a great introductory blog post here.

-I know that I've said this every year I've had this blog, but this year I'm going to plant a garden.
-I'm going to do it in real life, and not just in my mind.
-I do eventually dream of a day where I can live out my homesteading dreams.
+I’m going to do it in real life and not just in my mind.
+I do eventually dream of a day when I can live out my homesteading dreams.
 I’m going to can so much delicious food with all of these 100s of mason jars I have lying around.

 Have you canned food before?
 Do you have homesteading goals for this year?

 I really love canning my own food!
 Growing up my dad and i would have a garden full of veggies that we would can throughout the year.
 One year we canned over 500 jars of food!
 With one 8 quart pressure canner, that took a long time to do, but it was so worth it!
 I still can food now, just on a much smaller scale since it is just my husband and myself and we dont have a ton of kitchen space without a pantry.
 But i still do it every chance i get!